 If you think either of these situations apply to you, take a look at the Retakes and Remarks section below, although it is always important to discuss your options with your subject teachers first as they will be able to provide advice about the best available options.

-If you already have an offer of employment training or an apprenticeship, it's a good idea to confirm this place once you have received your GCSE results.
-Obviously, this is especially important if your apprenticeship was made dependent on achieving particular grades.
+If you already have an offer of employment, training or an apprenticeship, it's a good idea to confirm this place once you have received your GCSE results.
+This is especially important if your apprenticeship was offered dependent on achieving particular grades.
 Whether you get the grades needed or not, it always makes sense to keep your potential employer fully informed of developments.

-Options if not continuing into the 6th form?
+Options if not continuing into the sixth form?

-You might decide to follow a vocational course (such as construction, childcare or engineering) or, alternatively, you might want to go straight into work and would rather start an apprenticeship and get employment training.
+You might decide to follow a vocational course (such as construction, childcare or engineering); alternatively, you might want to go straight into work and would rather start an apprenticeship and get employment training.